SINTEF-9012/kafka-mqtt-sink-connector/README.md

 ```
 plugin.path=/usr/share/java,/usr/local/share/kafka/plugins,/usr/local/share/java/
 ```
-2. Copy  the accompanying source connector properties file in this repository, **[sink-connect-mqtt.properties](https://github.com/SINTEF-9012/kafka-mqtt-sink-connector/src/main/resources/sink-connect-mqtt.properties)**, to `"path-to-kafka"/kafka_2.13-2.4.1/config/` (or create a new properties file with the same name in the given directory).
+2. Copy  the accompanying sink connector properties file in this repository, **[sink-connect-mqtt.properties](https://github.com/SINTEF-9012/kafka-mqtt-sink-connector/src/main/resources/sink-connect-mqtt.properties)**, to `"path-to-kafka"/kafka_2.13-2.4.1/config/` (or create a new properties file with the same name in the given directory).
-3. Ensure the following configuration in `source-connect-mqtt.properties`:
+3. Ensure the following configuration in `sink-connect-mqtt.properties`:
 ```
 name=mqtt-sink-connector
 tasks.max=1